alcarney/blog/content/20221217T120000--first-steps-with-nix__blog_esbonio_nix_python.rst

 :tags: blog, esbonio, nix, python
 :author: Alex Carney
 :language: en
-:excerpt: 4

 My First Steps with Nix
 =======================

 .. highlight:: none

+.. container:: post-teaser

    Nix, depending on the context, can refer to a `programming language`_, a `package manager`_ or a `Linux Distro`_.

    Personally, I'm most insterested in the package manager aspect and the promise of it being able to create declarative, reproducable development environments.
    With a configuration file and the `nix develop`_ command you can activate a kind of "virtual environment" that contains not just your Python packages - but *any* program defined by the configuration!

    I find that idea particuarly exciting when working on a language server like `esbonio`_, since it needs to be able to work against a variety of Python versions, Sphinx versions, as well as various code editors and all their versions!
    Having the ability to define a particular configuration and have some tool automatically recreate it would be amazing.

    But I'm getting ahead of myself, let's see if I can get to a point where I can easily test ``esbonio`` against a range of Python versions.

 Intalling Nix
 -------------